nbfigueroa/6D-RGBD-Odometry/README.md

 ## 6D-RGBD-Odometry

-Implementation of the 6D RGD Odomentry algorithm proposed in:
+Implementation of the 6D RGD Odometry algorithm proposed in:

 "Towards consistent reconstructions of indoor spaces based on 6D RGB-D odometry and KinectFusion" H Dong, N Figueroa, A El Saddik - Intelligent Robots and Systems (IROS 2014)